Sagargupta16/portfolio-react/README.md

   The portfolio boasts eye-catching hover effects that add a touch of interactivity and liveliness to the user experience.
 Additionally, strategic use of shadowing and well-defined overall structure contributes to a visually appealing and aesthetically pleasing interface.

 - **Smooth Navigation with 0 Refresh Rate:**
-  Navigation within the portfolio is incredibly smooth, facilitated by a seamless user interface that eliminates the need for page refreshes.
+  Navigation within the portfolio is incredibly smooth, facilitated by a seameless user interface that eliminates the need for page refreshes.
 This ensures a delightful user experience, as visitors can effortlessly explore various sections without any interruptions.

 - **Detailed Content:**
   Every section of the portfolio is meticulously crafted to provide detailed and comprehensive information.
 Whether it's showcasing projects, skills, or professional experiences, users can expect to find in-depth insights that highlight the depth of expertise.